International Books Collections

 Outstanding Books for Young People with Disabilities

 Every two years, IBBY invites nominations from national sections for its international list of Outstanding Books for Young People with Disabilities.
 The final list is selected from these by the IBBY Documentation Centre of Books for Young People with Disabilities, which is based in Toronto.
 Because of its international content, the list is unique in the children’s book world.
 It is a huge voluntary undertaking as every country is encouraged to submit up to twelve titles across the three categories.
 This identifies well-written and illustrated books for and about young people with different abilities, presented with dignity, emphasising the person rather than the disability itself.
 The full collection of nominated books is held at the Toronto Public Library and can be accessed online here.
 It is searchable by title, author, subject, format, keyword and language.
 An annotated printed catalogue of the final selection is published.

 The Silent Books Collection

 The Silent Books collections have been developed from submissions from IBBY National Sections.

 In response to the waves of refugees from Africa and the Middle East arriving in the Italian island, Lampedusa, IBBY launched the project “Silent Books, from the world to Lampedusa and back” in 2012.
-There have now been three collections which can be downloaded here.
+There have now been five collections which can be downloaded here.
 IBBY Sweden has produced a booklet giving ideas about how to use the Silent Books with children.

 - Read about IBBY UK’s nominations.